How to Measure CPS

 - Use scripts to automate CPS information collection and continuous monitoring, and to mine information from the logs.

 - Configure every Security policy rule on the firewall toLog at Session End.
 If you have no monitoring tools such as NetFlow or Wireshark, and cannot obtain or develop automated scripts,Log at Session Endcaptures the number of connections at the session end.
-While this doesn’t provide CPS information, it does give you an idea of the number of connections in a session.
+While this doesn’t provide CPS information, it does show you the number of sessions ending in the selected time duration and you can make an approximate calculation of the sessions per second from that information.

 To conserve resources, the firewall measures the aggregate CPS at ten-second intervals.
 For this reason, measurements you see on the firewall may not catch bursts within the ten-second interval.
 Although the average CPS measurements aren’t affected, the peak CPS measurements may not be precise.
 For example, if the firewall logs report a 5,000 CPS average in a ten-second interval, it’s possible that 4,000 CPS came in a one-second burst and the other 1,000 CPS were spread out over the remaining nine seconds.